valango/assert-fine/README.md

    or one provided by _module bundler_ gets used when available;
    otherwise a fallback for just `assert.ok()` and `AssertionError` is loaded.

+This package is _**super useful**, when assertions fail in seemingly random manner_ - in this case the call stack from assertion error may not tell us, which combination of state values actually led to the failure - but having debugger stopped at the breakpoint (see above), certainly will.

 ## Install
 `  npm install -S assert-fine`<br />or<br />`  yarn add assert-fine`